the practical kitchen

 • Sugar is hygroscopic, which means it attracts water.
 The sugar in the spiral absorbs water from the dough during the final rise, causing it to melt and liquify, seeping out of the loaf and leaving a gap behind.
 That means more air pockets.

 • The layers of cinnamon sugar in the dough act as barriers that prevent steam from escaping during baking.
-This can cause air pockets or even cause your loaf to burst open unpredictably during baking.
+This can cause air pockets or your loaf to burst open unpredictably during baking.

 So I set out to find a way to make a loaf of cinnamon swirl bread that solved not one, not two, not three — but all of these issues as reliably as possible.